Edidiva/hng_stage_two/README.md

 - `app.js`: The entry point of the application.
 - `package.json`: Dependencies and scripts configuration.
 - `README.md`: Documentation for the project.
-- `postmanCollectionAndTest: postman tests for the endpoints.
+- `test.js: postman tests for the endpoints.

 ## Usage
 To start the application on your local environment, run the following command: